 These are monogamous birds believed to mate for life, though Eurasian jays do not often stay together during the winter and will instead renew pair bonds every spring.
 A mated pair works together to build a cup-shaped nest of twigs lined with moss, grass, feathers, fur, or other soft materials, positioned in a tree 12-20 feet above the ground.

 The oval-shaped eggs range from whitish-buff to gray-green and are uniformly speckled.
 There are 4-7 eggs in a brood, but only one brood is raised by a mated pair each year.
 The female incubates the eggs for 16-19 days, and the chicks are fed by both parents for an additional 21-23 days after hatching.

 Though they can independently feed themselves, young Eurasian jays often stay near their parents for several months, until they are chased away to find their own territory before the next breeding season begins.

-Despite their shy nature, these jays can be regularly attracted to backyards with mature trees, especially oak or beech trees that serve as a ready, natural food source.
-Providing fruit-bearing shrubs, preserving leaf litter for foraging and offering peanuts at tray or platform feeders can also tempt Eurasian jays to visit.
+Despite their shy nature, these jays are regularly attracted to yards and gardens with mature trees, especially oak or beech trees.
+Providing fruit-bearing shrubs, preserving leaf litter for foraging, and offering peanuts at tray or platform feeders can also tempt Eurasian jays to visit.